data-gymnasia/courses/content/epidemic-modeling/content.md

 ::: .exercise
 **Exercise**
 Experiment with other variations on this model to explore the following idea: *barriers don't seem to help much unless they manage to completely contain the virus, because community spread quickly becomes the dominant mode of transmission*.

+{.small} This exercise is more open-ended than the others in this course.
+You might want to do this exploration in a [Jupyter notebook](https://mybinder.org/v2/gh/data-gymnasia/julia-binder/master).
 :::

     pre(julia-executable)
       |

+    x-quill

 ---
 > id: links
 ## Links

 Many data visualization and model visualization tools have been released in the weeks since the COVID-19 story began to break.
+Here are a few of my favorites:

 1. UVA's Biocomplexity Institute [dashboard](https://nssac.bii.virginia.edu/covid-19/dashboard/) shows the geographic spread of the virus over time.
 2. [3Blue1Brown](https://www.3blue1brown.com/videos-blog/simulating-an-epidemic) presents a video narration examining the effects of various agent-based simulation features.
 3. Gabriel Goh provides a [simple, elegant calculator](http://gabgoh.github.io/COVID/index.html) for illustrating how parameter changes affect trajectory of the infection curve.
 4. Kevin Simler's [blog post](https://meltingasphalt.com/outbreak/) introduces and discusses quite a few manipulatives for varying simulation parameters.
 5. The [COVID-19 Forecasting Project](http://epidemicforecasting.org) gives estimates for current numbers of active cases as well as projections for the future.
+6. [COVID Projections](https://covid19-projections.com/) is another forecasting site with positive reviews from experts.
-6. [rt.live](https://rt.live) tracks state-by-state estimates for the current reproduction number ($R\_t$) over time.
+7. [rt.live](https://rt.live) tracks state-by-state estimates for the current reproduction number ($R\_t$) over time.

+A couple notable data sources if you want to explore the data yourself:

+1. The [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19) data is perhaps the most canonical source on global COVID-19 data.
+2. The [COVID Tracking Project](https://covidtracking.com) includes data on *negative* tests as well positive ones, but it only covers the United States.

+Check out this [Jupyter notebook](https://colab.research.google.com/drive/12IyckouU_Mqr9x5uTNvFyVuJ2ZGO5g9m) if you want to see an example of how to load the Johns Hopkins data into a Python session and perform some data manipulation and visualization tasks with it.